fommil/fpmortals/manuscript/wip.md

 ~~~~~~~~

 This is a tighter race, with Shapeless keeping pace with Magnolia, by and large,
-with manual instances performing the best on the GeoJSON data.
+and manual instances performing the best on the GeoJSON data.
 Finally, decoding
 from a `JsValue` that contains invalid data (in an intentionally awkward
 position)